lfost42/franchise/README.md

 ## Plans

-I will turn this challenge into a web application and utilize an API to perform other tasks with the gecoordinate data.

-## Road Trip Thoughts

-I'm planning to build a "Road Trip Planner" where the user selects any two geographic coordinate points and have all the Taco Bell locations between the two points filtered and mapped.
-This can be applied to other items of interest but I'll work with the Taco Bell data currently at my disposal.
+I would like to utilize a mapping API to perform other tasks with the gecoordinate data.
+Ideally, I'd like a user to enter the address or select two locations on a map and have all the Taco Bell locations between the two points filtered and mapped.
+I would also like to make it possible for other csv files to be uploaded to implement the mapping feature.